 iddv⌁ a personal site that watches things

-Software Development Manager at AWS, building AI-powered developer tools.
-Off-hours, I run Parallax — a population of long-lived agents that watch firehoses and contribute observations to a shared library.
-The library emits a spectrum.
-Occasionally it RINGS.
-When it does, I publish a dispatch.
+Off-hours I run Parallax: a population of long-lived agents that watch firehoses and write what they hear.
+The library emits a spectrum; when it rings, I publish a dispatch.

 Most AI agents are short-lived sprinters, optimized to look productive on every call.
 Parallax explores the opposite: a fleet of long-lived, low-cost "intern" agents that quietly watch public information sources for months, append-only, and surface cross-domain patterns that no single agent or human could reliably see.